Superdense beaming of axion dark matter in the vicinity of the light cylinder of pulsars: Rotation-powered pulsars and magnetars

-In Fig. $\!$\ref{fig_2} we present the reference spectral density functions for the article.
-The radio-frequency (rf) spectra is modeled using Eq. $\!$\ref{Eq.2.1}, or data from \cite{Camilo:2008ns} for magnetar PSR J1550--5418 — this object is of special interest as its rotation and magnetic axis seems to be aligned — and magnetar PSR J1809--1943 \cite{Maan:2019ext}.
-The X-ray spectra corresponds with magnetar PSR J0146+61 — also referred 4U 0142+61 — adapted from \cite{Rea:2007xd, Mereghetti:2015asa}.
+Observational campaigns are a reliable alternative in order to provide luminosity curves and spectral densities in the absence of a well-established theoretical model.
+In Fig. $\!$\ref{fig_2} we present the reference spectral density functions for this article.
+The radio-frequency (RF) spectra is modeled using Eq. $\!$\ref{Eq.2.1} \cite{Torne:2015rha,Maron:2000wn,Jankowski:2017yje,Bates:2013ear,Murphy:2017ech}, or data from \cite{Cerutti:2013kza, Kargaltsev:2015pma, Camilo:2008ns} for magnetar PSR J1550--5418 — an object of interest as its rotation and magnetic axis appear to be lined up — and magnetar PSR J1809--1943 \cite{Maan:2019ext}.
+The X-ray spectra, adapted from \cite{Rea:2007xd, Mereghetti:2015asa}, corresponds with magnetar PSR J0146+61.
 The Geminga — rotation-powered — pulsar PSR J0633+17 spectral function is adapted from \cite{Mereghetti:2015asa, Jackson:2005ms}.

 The polarization state of synchrotron emission is governed by the magnetic vector.
-Even though that the polarization of the photon beam from a neutron star can be affected by Faraday's rotation and other spurious effects through line-of-sight to observer, recent research could seed some light about its properties.
-Interestingly, signal received from neutron stars presents a strong linear polarization in the direction of the rotation axis, with Stokes V$\simeq\!0$ \cite{2009MNRAS.397..103S, Forot:2008ud, Petri:2016tqe, Petri:2005ys}.
-This parallel component of the photon field refers to the ordinary mode — O-mode — that we confine our concern throughout this work in the `aligned rotator' limit, when the rotation axis and the magnetic axis approximately coincide.
+Even though that the polarization of the photon beam from a neutron star can be affected by Faraday rotation and other spurious effects through line-of-sight to observer, recent research could shed some light about its properties.
+Interestingly, the persistent signal received from neutron stars presents a strong linear polarization in the direction of the rotation axis, with Stokes V$\simeq\!0$ \cite{2009MNRAS.397..103S, Forot:2008ud, Petri:2016tqe, Petri:2005ys}.
+This parallel component of the photon field refers to the ordinary mode — O-mode — that we confine our concern throughout this work.